 IDENTIFY DEVICE (90h) may be written to the CEL to enter the identify device mode.
-While the device is in this mode, any READ produces the device ID when A0 is HIGH and manufacturer compatibility ID when A0 is LOW.
+While the device is in this mode, any READ produces the device identification when A0 is HIGH and the manufacturer compatibility identification when A0 is LOW.
 The device remains in this mode until another command is given.